 Zane Busby started her career as an editor for Jodorowsky’s The Holy Mountain and acted in Up In Smoke before directed this movie for Julie Corman.
-This is one of those movies that has a surprising cast, beyond Charles Grodin in the lead.
-There’s Megan Mullaly, Gerrit Graham, Jon Lovitz, Phil Hartman and Mario Van Peebles all making appearances.
+This is one of those movies that has a surprising cast, beyond Charles Grodin in the lead (also in King Kong ’76 and So, I Married and Axe Murderer).
+There’s Megan Mullaly (TV’s Will and Grace) Gerrit Graham (Phantom of the Paradise), Jon Lovitz (Almost Sharkproof), Phil Hartman (Cheech and Chongs Next Movie) and Mario Van Peebles (A Clear Shot) all making appearances.

 George Lollar (Grodin) takes his family on vacation to Club Sand, where everyone else is having sex while he has his kids in tow.
 There’s also a revolution happening, a staff that could care less about hospitality and Charles Grodin being, well, Charles Grodin.